yasir2000/openwrt-oldwiki-md/UsbAudioHowto.rst

 == madplay ==
 In Feb 2007 Kamikaze contained [http://www.underbit.com/products/mad/ madplay], which is a command-line player.
 In combination with wget it can act as an Internet radio.
 Find some MP3 stream and try something like {{{wget -O - http://64.236.34.97:80/stream/1014 | madplay -}}}

+The madplay and mp3blaster packages are also available as part of the ["Optware"] collection of installable packages.

 = Devices =
 Any USB Audio device supported by Linux should work with !OpenWrt.
 I have successfully used two cheap USB-Stick cards as pictured below.
 These were purchased in Australia for AU $20 each.
 The black one has a built-in amplifier which directly drives a set of bookshelf speakers to quite a good listening volume.
 The one with the buttons appears as a USB HID device and you can get key press events in /dev/input/eventX.
 This could be used to hack up a simple control interface on the router.